russelsantos19/100-days-of-code/r1-log.md

 ### R1D17
 Today I learn a lot on how to pass data between components and that is through props and emitting custom events.
 I finally solve the problem in my code and this is really one of the happiest things in programming.

+### R1D18
+Today I finalize and clean the code and design in my simple sign-in/sign-up page based on what my mentor told me.
+I also created a close button.
+What a great day, I learn a lot.
+Tomorrow I plan to begin the side menu for my website.